semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 #### Request format

-*Batch indexing* provides you the solution to perform creation, replacement, indexing, and deletion of many documents, all in one request.
+*Batch indexing* provides you the solution to **perform creation, replacement, indexing, and deletion of many documents, all in one request**.
 Hence, the request's format has been optimized to perform efficiency.
 And, the icing on the cake: Each request can contain multiple type of operation, among the following:

-- *create*: This operations stands to create a whole new document (a document that has never be indexed)
+- *create*: This operations stands to create a whole new document (**a document that has never be indexed**)
 - *index*: Adding or replacing an exiting document
 - *delete*: delete a document

-The principle is simple: Elasticsearch assumes that each line of your request's data is a JSON object, containing the type of query you are making
+The principle is simple: Elasticsearch assumes that **each line of your request's data is a JSON object**, containing the type of query you are making
-(*index*, *create*, *delete*), and information about it, such as index's name, type's name, etc. The following line must contain the data you are indexing or creating.
-In the case of a *delete*, no data are required (and thus, Elasticsearch assumes that for *delete*, the following line is a new set of instructions).
+(*index*, *create*, *delete*), and information about it, such as index's name, type's name, etc. **The following line must contain the data you are indexing or creating.** In the case of a *delete*, no data are required (and thus, Elasticsearch assumes that for *delete*, the following line is a new set of instructions).

 For example, the following data could be used to batch index some Game Of Thrones' characters: